awsdocs/amazon-eks-user-guide/doc_source/managing-ebs-csi.md

 #### [ eksctl ]

 **To add the Amazon EBS CSI add\-on using `eksctl`**
 Replace `my-cluster` with the name of your cluster, `111122223333` with your account ID, and `AmazonEKS_EBS_CSI_DriverRole` with the name of the role created earlier\.
-Then, run the following command\.
+If your cluster is in the AWS GovCloud \(US\-East\) or AWS GovCloud \(US\-East\) AWS Regions, then replace `arn:aws:` with `arn:aws-us-gov:` before running the following command\.

 ```
-eksctl create addon --name aws-ebs-csi-driver --cluster my-cluster --service-account-role-arn arn:aws:iam::111122223333:role/AmazonEKS_EBS_CSI_DriverRole --force
+eksctl create addon --name aws-ebs-csi-driver --cluster my-cluster --service-account-role-arn arn:aws::iam::111122223333:role/AmazonEKS_EBS_CSI_DriverRole --force
 ```

 If you remove the `--force` option and there's a conflict with your existing settings, the command fails\.
 You can use the resulting error message to troubleshoot the conflict\.
 Before specifying this option, make sure that the Amazon EKS add\-on doesn't manage settings that you need to self\-manage\.
 This is because those settings are overwritten with this option\.
 For more information about managing Amazon EKS add\-ons, see [Amazon EKS add\-on configuration](add-ons-configuration.md)\.